EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - If a line has an end-coordinate and slots and spacing set, then the end coordinate is only used to determine the direction.
       - For lines this is relative to the center of the formation.
          - For repeat lines this coordinate is relative to the previous end coordinate.
-      - The keyword `polar` works the same as for the `start` keyword.
+      - The keywords `polar`, `radius`, `width` and `height` work the same as for the `start` keyword.
    - `angle [<angle#>]` Gives the direction in which the line grows (0 to 360 degrees).
 (The default value is 180.)
       - An angle can also be implicitly given by specifying a begin and end-point.
       - Repeat lines are normally in the same direction as the original line, but if an angle is given for repeat lines, then this gives the additional direction change for repeat lines.
    - `spacing <nr#>`: The amount of space between slots/ships on a line (by default in pixels, unless `radius`, `width` or `height` was given).
-      - The default spacing is 2; so twice the radius of the largest ship in the formation.
+      - The default spacing is radius 2; so twice the radius of the largest ship in the formation.
          - If a line has an end-coordinate, slots and no spacing, then spacing is automatically calculated (instead of the default being used).
       - Ships are `<spacing#>` distance apart.
 The last ship in the line is at `<slot#> * <spacing#>` distance from the first.
    - `slots <nr#>`: The amount of slots on a line.
 (Default is 1, meaning that the line is a single point.)